 "This is the first time in our history climate change is going to be a voting issue, and a top theme of election 2020," said Dana R. Fisher, a professor whose work centers on understanding the relationship between environmentalism and democracy, most recently studying activism and American climate politics.
 "There's such momentum amongst active and progressive young Americans -- they're probably the most engaged electorate right now -- because the news just keeps getting worse and worse, and the American public is listening and going to put pressure on their candidates.
 They're shining a light on this, and there's momentum for candidates to speak about the issue."

-Former Texas Rep. Beto O'Rourke announced his four-pillar, $5 trillion plan to combat climate change just days before Inslee.
+Former Texas Rep. Beto O'Rourke had a four-pillar, $5 trillion plan to combat climate change just days before Inslee.
+He has since ended his presidential bid.

 In June, former Vice President Joe Biden rolled out his first climate policy and called for "a clean energy revolution and environmental justice" in his new proposal to address what he called "the climate disaster facing the nation and our world."